About Maihaugen Foundation

 Maihaugen Foundation is a 501(c)(3) organization which makes grants to 501(c) organizations.
 Maihaugen Foundation is the legacy of Merrydelle and Howard May, who lived in Ephraim (Door County) Wisconsin.
 They named their cottage "Maihaugen," which loosely translated means “May House.”
 Maihaugen Foundation, Inc. was incorporated in April 1996 and granted tax-exempt status by the IRS in August 1996.
 The Foundation historically has focused on providing grants to cultural and environmental organizations.
 However, it has made grants to other type of organizations.
 Recipients of Maihaugen grants are organizations based in Door County, Wisconsin; Southeastern Wisconsin; and Colorado.
-Past grant recipients include First Stage Children's Theater (Milwaukee, WI), Dairy Arts Center (Boulder, CO), Next Door Foundation (Milwaukee, WI), Open Door Bird Sanctuary (Door County, WI), Embolden Alliances (Boulder, CO), Urban Ecology Center (Milwaukee, WI), Belgian Heritage Center (Door County, WI) and Radio Milwaukee.
+Past grant recipients include First Stage Children's Theater (Milwaukee, WI), Boulder Philharmonic (Boulder, CO), Urban Ecology Center (Milwaukee, WI), Crossroads at Big Creek (Door County, WI), Wild Bear Nature Center (Nederland, CO), Belgian Heritage Center (Door County, WI) and Old World Wisconsin (Eagle, WI).

 How Do We Make Grants